c-a-j/blog-site/content-w/docs/pass-manage.md

 Basically, it is possible to have multiple password stores using `pass`.
 Those in a team would only need to share their public key with a repo manager to gain access.
-I'm imagining the workflow might go something like this...
+The workflow might go something like this...
 Let's say Greg Kermit is the master of all things WebLogic, so he is chosen to be the repo manger for the WebLogic password store.
 Initially, Greg

 1. Initializes the password store
 2. Inserts all shared EDBA WebLogic credentials